WRRC

 ECF plays a key role in long-term welfare monitoring and the development of standards for captive elephant management.
 CSR and donations can support:

-1. Long-term behaviour and welfare monitoring, medical documentation, and research on improving captive elephant well-being.
+1. Long-term behavior and welfare monitoring, medical documentation, and research on improving captive elephant well-being.

-2. Development and implementation of behaviour-based enrichment programs and welfare improvement pilots that enhance mental stimulation and reduce stress.
+2. Development and implementation of behavior-based enrichment programs and welfare improvement pilots that enhance mental stimulation and reduce stress.

 Every donation—whether corporate or individual—directly enhances our ability to respond quickly and professionally to wildlife emergencies.